-A pipe leakage is a common plumbing issue in older houses that can cause severe damage to drywall, wood flooring, furniture, carpet, and electronics.
-To prevent damage to your belongings, it’s important to deactivate your water supply.
+Pipe leakage is a common plumbing issue in older houses that can cause severe damage to drywall, wood flooring, furniture, carpet, and electronics.
+To prevent a water leak from damaging your belongings, it’s important to deactivate your water supply.
 You may also want to consider performing a quick do-it-yourself repair to fix the leaking pipe while you’re waiting for a licensed plumber to arrive.
 Below we’ve outlined various methods that can be used to fix a leaking pipe in your home.

 Deactivate the Water Supply

 A pipe leak beneath a kitchen or bathroom sink can be temporarily fixed by utilizing an adhesive putty.
 This is a sticky substance that can be applied to the exterior of a pipe on top of a crack or small hole to prevent water from escaping.
 Prior to applying the putty to fix the leaking pipe, deactivate the water supply to your home.
 To stop the leak, you will be required to drain the remaining water.

 Grab a Bucket & Drain the Remaining Water in the Leaking Pipe

 Prior to draining the broken pipe, grab a bucket to place underneath it to protect your cabinet and flooring.
 Once the water is sufficiently removed from the cracked line, grab a towel to dry the exterior of the pipe.
 This will help the adhesive putty stick to the pipe beneath your kitchen or bathroom sink.

 Tips & Insights: How to Fix a Toilet That Keeps Running

 Apply the Adhesive Putty to Stop the Leaking Pipe